 It’s funny to post this now as I am currently engaged.
 Ha.

 Bicycle ‘mechanics’ are generally very inexperienced riders.
 They spends their days in workshops talking trash and theorizing about this and that.
 They wax their beards and go out for beers with their boyfriends after work.
-Late at night, the gaze into the blue glow of their screens to see what has happened on some message board about the artisanal use of cork bar tape.
+Late at night, they gaze into the blue glow of their screens to see what has happened on some message board about the artisanal use of cork bar tape.
 Rarely do they ever get out on a real ride or test the limits of current technology.
 Even more, they don’t get enough real experience riding to start seeing and feeling the subtle differences that make one bike work differently than another.

 Because of this they will have views of how parts should be chosen or how bicycles should be put together that are less informed by real riding and more based on what Sheldon Brown said in 1997.
 It’s painful.
 They’re disconnected.

 Recently, the topic of hub engagement came up in discussion among bicycle ‘mechanics’ online.
 I noted that a hub with 32 points of engagement isn’t really that valuable as a high performance hub.
 Others said; engagement is over rated and not a priority in hub choice when compared to weight.
-Mostly, these folks were enamored of how light the particular hub is rather than how useful it is.
-Weight is important in making choices in bicycle parts but far less important than most people think.
+Mostly, these folks were enamored of how light the particular hub was rather than how useful it is.
+Weight is a parameter in making choices in bicycle parts but far less important than most people think.
 Classic example of supplanting a scale for reason.
 I can’t stand that.

 Here’s the problem, math.

 Let’s say we have a hub with 32 points of engagement (like the hub in question).
 Also, a crank length of 175mm, a cassette cog of 42t, chain ring of 30t, and of course, a chain pitch of 12.7mm.
 The pedal lash in that system will be 48.1mm.
 That huge almost 2″ of free throw while (assuming the gearing) everything is on the line.
+This also assumes that the bike is at a complete standstill.
+As velocity increases, the free throw is magnified.

 Bump that up to a 54 poe mechanism, like a high end DT Swiss hub will have, and your lash goes down to 28.5mm.
 59% the lash of the other hub (of course, proportional to the engagements).
 Still, that is almost 20mm less pedal movement before driving starts.